 As a political strategist and organizer, she has led campaigns that won the first ever living wage campaign in the state of Louisiana–and the entire South– in 2018, won statewide legislation that keep school districts transparent and accountable, and fought for numerous policies that protect undocumented students, such as securing a sanctuary school district in Orleans Parish in 2017 and eliminating a discriminatory statewide policy that prevented undocumented students from playing high school sports in 2019.

 Mary was a fall 2016 Pahara Next-Gen fellow.
 In that same year, she founded the #BlackandBrownGetDown, a movement created to build coalition, create a Black and Brown agenda, and win on shared issues.
 In 2018, she was appointed by Mayor Latoya Cantell to the New Orleans Public Library Board.
 She also serves on the boards of Broad Community Connection and IDEA Public Schools.

 Mary has also participated in a number of international research and organizing efforts.
-She served as a training fellow and organized youth within the Navajo Nation.
-Mary also served as a scholar activist for children with HIV/AIDS in Jamaica.
-Later, Mary was as a research assistant in Tanzania focused on micro financing, and organizing.
+She served as a fellow and organized youth within the Navajo Nation.
+Mary was a scholar activist in Jamaica and later organized a micro financing circle with street vendors in Tanzania.
 She also studied in Cuba informing a comparative analysis of the education systems in Cuba and the United States.